RISK MANAGEMENT FUND

 TOWN OF OCEAN CITY

-Interest earnings are expected to decrease in FY 18.
+Interest earnings are expected to increase in FY 24, as interest rates have increased over the past year.
 The expenses for this division are separated into four categories: General liability, Auto claims and insurance, Property and Worker’s compensation.
 Expenses in these four categories are allocated to each department based on a formula determined by an actuarial study done every few years.
-Worker’s compensation costs are the most expensive of these three categories, making up roughly 53% of the Risk Management budget.
-Projected expenses for General Liability have been increased $25,000 for FY 18, as the State of Maryland has increased the liability cap for general liability and auto claims
+Worker’s compensation costs are the most expensive of these three categories, making up roughly 40% of the Risk Management budget.

 CHANGES IN OPERATIONS:

 Contracted Services include professional services and legal services.
-Legal fees have been budgeted at $95,000.
-An Actuarial study to assess ultimate losses and outstanding liability associated with the Town’s self-insured worker’s compensation, general liability and auto exposure was funded in FY 16 at a cost of $15,000.
-It has been recommended by the Town’s auditing firm that this study be conducted every few fiscal years, and will be included in the FY 19 budget.
-This study determines the necessary reserves for each type of insurance claims and also determines the allocation of each type of insurance to each City department.
-The actuarial study increased the amount of Risk fund balance restricted for claims and liability and for future claims by $736,366.
-Reserves necessary for worker’s compensation claims increased from $2.2 million to $3.2 million, but the amount necessary for auto liability claims was reduced.
-Insurance coverage and payment of insurance claims are the largest expenses in this department.
-Overall insurance costs are expected to increase $25,000 in FY 18.
-The Maryland cap on General Liability and Auto claims was increased to $400,000 on October 1, 2015, increasing overall liability to the Town.
-The amount allocated for worker’s compensation claims in FY 18 is $750,000, while the total allocation for worker’s compensation is $1,177,836.
-Property insurance is estimated to remain at $290,000 for FY 18, while General Liability claims have been increased $25,000, and Automobile claims are budgeted at the FY 17 level. $1,839,950 has been budgeted to cover the cost of insurance policies and insurance claims for FY 18.
-Intragovernmental expenses increase due to increases in General Overhead expense.
+Legal fees have been budgeted at $128,000.
+An Actuarial study to assess ultimate losses and outstanding liability associated with the Town’s self-insured worker’s compensation, general liability and auto exposure has been funded in FY 24 to give funding recommendations for the next few years.
+The study is completed every three fiscal years, and was last completed in FY 21.
+Necessary reserves for each type of insurance claim and the allocation to each department by insurance type is determined by the study.
+The last actuarial study did not increase the amount of Risk fund balance restricted for claims and liability, auto claims and future claims.
+A contingency of $80,000 over the projected expenses has been included in every budget since FY 20, in an effort to build fund balance to cover future claims in this fund.
+In FY 24, the contingency amount was increased to $100,000.
+Insurance coverage and payment of insurance claims are the largest expenses in this department. $2,701,238 has been budgeted to cover the cost of insurance policies and insurance claims for FY 24.
+Costs for insurance policies increase $130,115 in FY 24, due to projected increases in property and general liability insurance coverage.
+Property insurance is estimated to increase to $748,738 for FY 24, while General Liability excess coverage was increased to $624,154.
+The Maryland cap on General Liability and Auto claims was increased to $400,000 on October 1, 2015, further increasing overall liability to the Town.
+The amount allocated for worker’s compensation claims in FY 24 was increased to $750,000, while the total allocation for worker’s compensation is $1,304,644.
+Liability claims have been budgeted at $100,000, and automobile claims are budgeted at $250,000.
+Allocations for radio, IT and Vehicle lease decreased, while the allocation for General Overhead increased for this department.